Bloated Stomach: Why Your Belly Looks Distended

 Do you often feel bloated after meals?

-Does your stomach look distended after eating or during times of stress?
+Does your stomach look distended after eating, especially during times of stress?

-In pelvic health, we are trained to be core specialists.
 The pelvic floor is part of the core, and so are the abdominal wall and the respiratory diaphragm.
-Because of this relationship, digestion, bloating, and abdominal distention often overlap with pelvic floor function—and fall well within the scope of pelvic floor physical therapy.
+Because of this relationship, digestion, bloating, and abdominal distention often overlap with pelvic floor function — and fall well within the scope of pelvic floor physical therapy.

 How Are Bloating and a Distended Stomach Connected to the Core?